compprog-lecture-tools/problem-tools/README.md

 Tools to develop and build competitive programming problems.
 Should be included as a submodule in problem repositories.

+## Overview

+In repositories using these tools, problems will be grouped by course and by contest.
+Courses are top-level directories, and also contain templates for the problem statements and solution notes.
+Contests then are directories in a course directory and contain problem directories.

+Each problem consist of:

+  * a problem statement written in latex
+  * a testcase generator
+  * one or more solutions, including intentionally wrong or slow ones
+  * (optional) a validator to check submission output for correctness
+  * solution notes created in Ipe
+  * a `domjudge-problem.ini` containing some metadata

+All of the executables are grouped in a `executables` directory, and can be written in either C++17 or Python 3.

 ## Requirements

 To use these tools, you will need: